mniinio/APIOps-cycles/README.md

 * Tweet about the APIOps Cycles&reg; model.
 * Write blogs about it
 * Discuss about it in community boards to find new viewpoints (and provide link here).
+* Build new tools to support usage of APIOps&reg; Cycles.
+We are happy to include open source solutions under APIOps organisation in Github.
 * Use the model or parts of it and share experiences in APIOps meetups.
 [Local groups can be found from apiops.net](https://medium.com/apiops/apiops-global-network-local-communities-6e72becd2b6b)
 * Submit an issue (new feature or bug).
 More details about submitting issue can be found below.